CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

 ### Task 1: Create a repository

-In this task, you will create a GitHub repository named PrioritZ and configures it with five repository secrets.
+In this task, you will create a GitHub repository named PrioritZ and configure it with five repository secrets.

 1. Navigate to the URL below and sign in using your GitHub credentials.